ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-Any identifier of type "dns" in a new-order request MAY have a wildcard domain
+Any identifier of type "dns" in a newOrder request MAY have a wildcard domain
 name as its value.
 A wildcard domain name consists of a single asterisk
 character followed by a single full stop character ("\*.") followed by a domain
 name as defined for use in the Subject Alternate Name Extension by RFC 5280